 Total revenue of the RCASP is derived from operations of the redeveloped aquatic facilities, the whitewater facility and QFES swiftwater training operations, and the adventure activity course.
-The forecasted operating revenue of the whitewater facility are consistent as with the whitewater facility (section 0).
+The forecasted operating revenue of the whitewater facility and QFES operations are consistent as with the whitewater facility (section 0).